 Here's a key to the relationship between oil prices and the economy in general: At some point, interest rates will rise enough to cool off the demand for oil.
-When that point is reached, oil prices will start to fall, and at some point after that as traders begin to factor in a slower economy, so should bond yields.
+When the economy reaches that point, oil prices will start to fall and, at some point after that, traders and bond yields will begin to factor in a slower economy.
+The other side of the coin is that the Organization of Petroleum Exporting Countries (OPEC), if nimble enough, may be able to slow the rate of descent of prices by attempting to reduce production.
+This factor can be difficult to interpret because OPEC is infamous for routinely cheating on production quotas.

-The Fed's main goals are to keep prices steady and everyone employed, but achieving them is nearly impossible.
-So that means the Fed will make mistakes and create inefficiencies in the market that are key to traders making a profit.
+The Fed's main goals are to keep prices steady and keep everyone employed, but achieving them is nearly impossible.
+That means the Fed will make mistakes and create inefficiencies in the market that are key to traders making a profit.
 As a trader, one thing you definitely know is that the Fed will act.
 As a result, oil always is on the move, and that creates opportunities for you to trade.
 You have to throw ideology out the door.
-Regardless of the party you vote for or what you believe, in the oil market, it's what you see that can make you money.
+Regardless of the party you vote for or what you believe, in the oil market it's what you see that can make you money.

-Check out Figure 13-1 (later in this chapter), which shows the relationship between interest rates in the bond market and oil prices, and then notice the following:
+Check out Figure 13-1 (later in this chapter), which shows the relationship between interest rates in the bond market and oil prices.
+In a classic sense, this is the way things are supposed to work:

-- ✓ Oil prices and interest rates generally move in the same direction when viewed over long periods of time.
-Note the overall upward trend of both charts.
-Keep in mind that a wide band of movement is involved in this relationship and that I'm discussing only the very big picture.
-The important point to remember is that rising oil prices can lead to inflation, and that inflation eventually will lead to higher interest rates, both in the bond market and at the bank.
-See Chapters 2, 6, and 10 for more about bonds, inflation, and the economy. - ✓ Oil prices generally rise enough for interest rates to start to slow down the pace at which they (oil prices) rise as the economy slows from higher borrowing costs.
-Higher borrowing costs eventually slow demand for fuel.
+✓ Oil prices and interest rates generally move in the same direction when viewed over long periods of time.
+Keep in mind that this relationship involves a wide band of movement and that I'm discussing only the very big picture, in the classic sense.
+The important point to remember is that rising oil prices can lead to inflation, and inflation eventually will lead to higher interest rates, both in the bond market and from the central banks.
+See Chapters 2, 6, and 10 for more about bonds, inflation, and the economy.